Payme-Works/hemes/README.md

 ## Overview

-Hemes is a performance-focused API for communicating with financial brokers.
+Hemes is a performance-focused API for communicating with binary options brokers.
 You can use to do a lot of things inside your broker.

 - **[Getting started](https://paymetrade.com)**
 - **[Installation](https://paymetrade.com)**